scipy/scipy/docs/tutorial.rst

     Out []: 20
     In []: plot(depth, temp)

-    # darn, many of the temperatures are 1000, indicating
+    # He realizes that many of the temperatures are 1000, indicating
     # a measurement error, which makes it look terrible.
     # And what is there doesn't look smooth